rajabishek/blogger/source/_drafts/Java-Essentials.md

 This strongly typed nature of Java is what makes is highly robust and secure.
 Any type mismatches are reported as errors and can be identified during compile time itself.

+## Primitive Types
+In any programming language you need a way to represent these 3 basic values.
+A way to represent numbers.
+A way to represent characters.
+A way to represent truthy/falsy values.
+Java has eight primitive types of data: `byte`, `short`, `int`, `long`, `char`, `float`, `double`, and `boolean`.
+Primitive types are also known as simple types.
+These can be categorized into 4 groups.
+1. **Integers** - This includes `byte`, `short`, `int`, and `long`, which are for whole valued signed numbers.
+1. **Floating point numbers** - This includes `float` and `double`, which represent numbers with fractional precision.
+1. **Characters** - The `char` datatype is used to represent characters that represents symbols in a character set, like letters and numbers.
+1. **Boolean**- The `boolean` datatype is used to represent true/false values.